MarkSchae/MARSCH25097_PTO2501_GroupA_MarkSchaefer_CDV01/README.md

     **Particular areas of interest.**

-    - I am intrigued by the idea of building a fast and efficient game engine that allows for simple development, excellent graphic fidelityy, and smooth framerates for any type of game.
+    - I am intrigued by the idea of building a fast and efficient game engine that allows for simple development, excellent graphic fidelity, and smooth frame rates for any type of game.

     - Cybersecurity is exciting to me as it is a blend of problem-solving skills, ethical hacking, and the research & development of proactive defense strategies.
 I like the idea of being an agent of justice.